agda/agda/doc/user-manual/getting-started/a-taste-of-agda.lagda.rst

 Programming With Dependent Types: Vectors
 =========================================

-We will model the notion of vector (in the computer science sense, not in the mathematical sense) with Agda.
+We will model the notion of *vectors* (in the sense of computer science, not in the mathematical sense) in Agda.
 Roughly speaking, a vector is a list of objects with a determined length.

-.. hint:: Agda programs are structured in :ref:`modules <module-system>`.
-The module in each file whose name matches the filename is referred to as the *top-level* module .
+.. hint:: Agda programs are structured in :ref:`modules
+  <module-system>`.
+The module in each file whose name matches the
+  filename is referred to as the *top-level* module.

 .. code-block:: agda

   module hello-world-dep where

-  open import Agda.Builtin.Nat using (Nat ; zero ; suc)
+  open import Data.Nat using (Nat ; zero ; suc)

   data Vec (A : Set) : Nat → Set where
     []  : Vec A zero